People make smart use of debt

 Sorted Whānau is a partnership between CFFC, the Ministry of Health and Raukura Hauora o Tainui that has been shown by Malatest International to deliver on its promise – to decrease gambling, increase financial nous, and for these changes to persist over time.

 Around 70,000 New Zealanders are grappling with $800M worth of debt each year.
-Helping them build the financial capability to climb out of debt are more than 200 budget and financial capability services and 1,200 financial mentors around the country.
-The National Building Financial Capability Trust (NBFCCT) has been formed to connect these services and set standards for the support kiwis receive at this vulnerable time.
-NBFCCT trains mentors, is a hub for sharing knowledge, and acts as a channel for communication between government and the budgeting sector.
-The NBFCCT also runs a helpline that is a first point of call for people in financial hardship.
+More than 200 budget and financial capability services and 1,200 financial mentors are helping this group climb out of debt.
+FinCap was formed to connect these services and set standards.
+The organisation trains mentors, is a hub for sharing knowledge, and acts as a communications channel between government and the budgeting sector.
+FinCap also runs a helpline that's a first point of call for people in financial hardship.
 The helpline links people with their local budgeting service.
-NBFCCT is supported by the Ministry of Social Development.
+FinCap is supported by the Ministry of Social Development.

-NBFCCT supports financial mentors up and down the country to deliver quality financial mentoring and budgeting advice to New Zealanders who need help.
-With 36-hour foundation training and ongoing professional development courses, NBFCCT supports 1,200 financial mentors from 198 different organisations ranging from Salvation Army and Presbyterian Support Services, to stand alone services.
-Each year, around 200 new financial mentors complete NBFCCT training, which equips them with the skills to work one-on-one with individuals and families.
+FinCap supports financial mentors up and down the country to deliver quality financial mentoring and budgeting advice to those who need help.
+With 36-hour foundation training and ongoing professional development courses, FinCap supports 1,200 financial mentors from 198 different organisations ranging from Salvation Army and Presbyterian Support Services, to stand alone services.
+Each year, around 200 new financial mentors complete training, which equips them with the skills to work one-on-one with individuals and families.